 centred around the Word of God panel.

-With the residential development of Brunton Park, Melton Park, Woodlands Park and Wideopen generally after the 1939-1945 War, the Catholic population gradually increased and under the inspiring leadership of Fr Tom Cass, Sacred Heart became a thriving parish community and a spiritual centre attracting all christians to its regular and special services.
-However, while the parish itself is growing the Sacred Heart Primary School, established in Brunswick Village in 1973, had to be closed in 1995, but the children now attend in St. Oswald's School in Gosforth.
-A new parish hall, linked to the church, was erected in 1999.
+With the residential development of Brunton Park, Melton Park, Woodlands Park and Wideopen generally after the 1939-1945 War the Catholic population gradually increased and under the inspiring leadership of Fr.
+Tom Cass Sacred Heart became a thriving parish community and a spiritual centre attracting all christians to its regular and special services.
+However while the parish itself was growing the Sacred Heart Primary School established in Brunswick Village in 1973 had to be closed in 1995 but the children now attend St. Oswald's School in Gosforth.
+A new parish hall linked to the church was erected in 1999.

 The Anglican clergy and Catholic priests who have served the church and parish are listed here.

 As a footnote it is interesting to note that two members of Eustace and Mary Smith's family became Catholics.
 These were Helen Harrison their second daughter and Virginia Crawford their fourth.